So you decide to step out of your comfort zone and become better in any and every aspect of your life.

 5. The Envious

 To envious people are always jealous of anything and anyone.
 Nothing is right for them.
 They don’t derive any satisfaction even when something great happens to them.
 No one can be the best in everything, and typically there are the better people around us.
 But we can’t trivialize our accomplishments.
-Your motivation for self-improvement will decrise.
-That is why is dangerous spending too much time with this kind of people.
+Your motivation for self-improvement will decrease.
+That is why it is dangerous to spend too much time with this kind of people.

 6. The Manipulator

-This kind of people treat you as a friend, but they suck energy and time out of your life.
-They know everything about you, what makes you sad or happy and use it as part of a hidden agenda.
+These kinds of people treat you as a friend, but they suck energy and time out of your life.
+They know everything about you, what makes you sad or happy, and use it as part of a hidden agenda.
 In your relationships with them, you will see after some period that they little or no giving you something but all the time take something from you.

 7. The Dementor

-This is a very negative person who can wake the worst feelings in the others.
-This kind of people are always pessimists, and they can inject concern and fear into the most common situations
+This is a very negative person who can wake the worst feelings in others.
+These people are always pessimists, and they can inject concern and fear into the most common situations.

 8. The Twisted

-This kind of people feels satisfaction from the misery and pain of others.
-They are with you only to hurt you, to get something from you or to make you feel bad.
-You can spot their intentions immediately, and you can get them faster out of your life
+This kind of person feels satisfaction from the misery and pain of others.
+They are with you only to hurt you, to get something from you, or to make you feel bad.
+You can spot their intentions immediately, and you can get them faster out of your life.

 9. The Judgmental

 This kind of people tells you precisely what is and isn’t great.
 They have a way of making you feel terrible about the thing you’re most passionate about.
 They look down on others because they are not interested in learning from them.
-You will never be an intense, expressive person around them, so it is best for you to avoid them
+You will never be an intense, expressive person around them, so you should avoid them.

 10. The Arrogant

-This kind of people sees everything you do as a personal challenge.
+This kind of person sees everything you do as a personal challenge.
 Arrogance always masks significant insecurities.
-Arrogant people have more cognitive problems more disagreeable and tend to be lower performers, than the average person.
+Arrogant people have more cognitive problems more disagreeable and tend to be lower performers than the average person.
 They are a waste of your time.
-Spending time with them will decrease your self-improvement
+Spending time with them will decrease your self-improvement.

-Now you know who are toxic people.
-Avoid them and distance from them emotionally.
+Now you know who toxic people are.
+Avoid them and distance them emotionally.
 They will decrease your self-confidence, your motivation, and your energy.

 Read more => Smart Tips for Dealing with Toxic People

 #10.
-Activities which will help you a lot in your journey for self-improvement
+More Activities that will help you a lot in your journey for self-improvement

 1. Read a book every day.